-ECO 495 Senior Seminar in Economics
+ECO 495 Senior Seminar in Economics (3-0-3).

-(3-0-3).
 Intensive investigation of special topics in economics chosen by the instructor.
 Ordinarily, this course must be taken over two semesters for six credits.
-Only fourth-year students may take this class.
+Only fourthyear students may take this class.
 Prerequisite: ECO 301 and ECO 302 and consent of instructor.

 ECO 497 Internship in Economics (3-0-3).
 Applied work in economics with businesses or government organizations in the Emirates.
-Admission to class must be approved by the student's economics advisor.
-Only fourthyear students may take this course.
+The student's economics advisor must approve admission to class.
+Only fourth-year students may take this course.
 Prerequisite: ECO 301 and ECO 302.
-Recommended: ECO 405.